Which version should I use »

 There are, however, some package names that usually work on most phones from some brands.
 For example:

 • Samsung: com.samsung.android.ruler or com.samsung.android.scan3d.
+Sometimes other "samsung" and even "aweme" works.

 Depending on the phone and on the whitelist used by the brand for that specific phone, you might be able to also use other package names.
 For example, while some OnePlus devices need org.codeaurora.snapcam for all cameras to work, some of their devices also support other names (eg: com.google.android.GoogleCamera).